Letter to Ephesus [EF uh suhs]

 3. Do the things you did when you first loved Him.
 (MacArthur, 63)

-Repent or I will remove your lampstand—unless you repent.
+Repent or I will remove thy candlestick out of his place.

 This is a judgement on the church.
 Is your church being judged?

-6. Yet this you do have, that you hate the deeds of the Nicolaitans, which I also hate.
+6. But this thou hast, that thou hatest the deeds of the Nicolaitanes, which I also hate.

 We do not know who the Nicolaitans [nik oh LAY ih tuhnz] were.(Easley, 46)